 10. Class It Up

 Your choice of bag can also indicate a high level of class or luxury, perfect for law firms or tech startups.
 Think clean lines, simple logos and clear, sans serif fonts.
-Then choose a structured bag that complements the look, such as the Gloss Laminated Bag.
+Then choose a structured bag that complements the look, such as our full color reusable laminated bags.

 11. Brand More Than Once

 Who would say no to branding your bag in more than one place?
 For instance, you might want to print your logo on the front and back of your bag.
 Keep in mind that your clients and customers, when using your bags out in the world, probably aren’t being careful to make sure your logo is facing outward – this approach solves that, and if it’s a little spendier, it’s worth it in the increased number of brand impressions.

 You can also print the logo on the bag and the bag holder.
 For instance, this Ripstop Nylon Fabric w/Drawstring Closure has the logo on both the bag itself and on the smaller storage pouch, ensuring it’s generating brand awareness whether or not it’s currently in use.

 Just for emails?
 No, way!
 You can totally split test bags as well.
 Put two choices out by your register and see which one sells better.
 Then use that for all your branding, gifting it to customers and using it at tradeshows.

 Reusable bags, as you can see, offer endless options for generating brand awareness.
 The above are just suggestions, whether you care to use them alone or together, but they can offer a significantly greater level of awareness than foregoing bags or using a poorly branded product.
 If you’d like to learn more, please get in touch today!